-Foreseen budget for Call-1: Total budget of 5 M€ funding; the total funding for individual experiments is not expected to exceed 250,000 €.
+Foreseen budget for Call-2: up to 2 M€ funding for new beneficiaries; the funding for individual experiments should not exceed 250 K€.

 Successful applicants will accede to the Fortissimo grant agreement that is governed by Regulation (EC) No 1906/2006 of the European Parliament and of the Council of 18 December 2006 laying down the rules for the participation of undertakings, research centres and universities in actions under the Seventh Framework Programme and for the dissemination of research results (2007-2013) and the EC Grant Agreement and Annex II of the Grant Agreement, Version 7, adopted on 14 December 2012.